 The surfaces that the test-head probe points connect to are bondable, just as are the bonding pads inside a chip carrier package.
 This is why the metallic surfaces of a DUT board are golden.
 The bondable surface is flash gold (also called electroless gold) over nickel.
 This finish is known among electronic manufacturing services as ENIG.

 Golden Gate Graphics designed over a dozen of these daughter cards, of which the chip manufacturer had hundreds built.

 A major supplier of zero insertion-force (ZIF) sockets for large fine-pitch chip carriers is Yamaichi.
 Much of the time spent designing one of these DUT boards was in "building" the thru-hole socket footprint.

-Golden Gate Graphics, Centennial, Colorado 80122-3422, USA
+Golden Gate Graphics, Aurora, Colorado 80014, USA

 Located in the middle, near Littleton, Highlands Ranch and Englewood, of the Rocky Mountain Front Range High Tech Corridor, which includes the following cities from south to north: Colorado Springs, Monument, Castle Rock, Littleton, Denver, Boulder, Niwot, Longmont, Loveland, Ft.
 Collins and Greeley.